ding0t/scbc-taipan/fightclub/README.md

 ## How To Use
 *Scripts can cause penalties and break images*

+You can dowload the script as a zip archive or
+1. `sudo apt install git`
+1.

 ### Linux
 1. Do the foresnic questions first
 1. Run open a new terminal window and as root, `sudo su` run `apt update` followed by `apt install git`